IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 Note that in this scenario, implementers should be aware about what events on DocumentEntry, Folder, Association and SubmissionSet Objects could determinated events on DocumentReference, Folder type List and SubmissionSet type List resources and the supporting of Updating events option.

-<a name="DSUB-grouping"> </a>

-### 1:54.6.3 DSUB - Document Metadata Subscription
-Within an already functioning DSUB infrastructure, two alternative groupings are presented based on which actors are integrated between DSUB and DSUBm.

-In both these two groupings DSUB and DSUBm can coexist and operate with different consumers both mobile and non-mobile.

 <a name="DSUB-interface"> </a>

-#### 1:54.6.3.1 DSUBm as an interface for DSUB
+### 1:54.6.3 DSUBm as an interface for DSUB
 Document Metadata Subscriber and the Document Metadata Notification Recipient will most likely be grouped with a Resource Notification Broker creating the mobile DSUB interface that translates Resource Subscription [ITI-110] into Document Metadata Subscribe [ITI-52] and Document Metadata Notify [ITI-53] into Resource Notify [ITI-112].
 The existing DSUB Document Metadata Notification Broker is unaware of the presence of the functionality introduced by the DSUBm profile and therefore can maintain its already implemented logic.
 <figure>
 {%include model_DSUBonFHIR.svg%}
-<figcaption><b>Figure 1:54.6.3.1-1: DSUBm actors grouped with DSUB:  DSUBm as an interface for DSUB
+<figcaption><b>Figure 1:54.6.3-1: DSUBm actors grouped with DSUB:  DSUBm as an interface for DSUB
 </b></figcaption>
 </figure>
 <br clear="all">